AndriYang/image_captioning_DL/README.md

 3. ./download_glove6B.sh

 ## Build glove pickles for use during training
+4. python build_glove

 For the glove6B files, there are 4 different files of different dimensions:
-50d, 100d, 200d and 300d
+50d, 100d, 200d and 300d.
+By default, running the above line would use the default dimension of 50

-Please specify what embedding dimensions you prefer by using the --embed_size flag when running the 'build_glove.py' script
+If you want to test out with the other 3 dimensions, please specify what embedding dimensions you prefer by using the --embed_size flag when running the 'build_glove.py' script

 Example:
-4. python build_glove --embed_size 100
+python build_glove --embed_size 100

-The default dimensions used is 50.
-If you change the embedding dimension size here, you will have to include the same flag for
+If you change the embedding dimension size here, you will have to include the same flag and dimension size for 'train.py' script.
-'train.py' script.

 ## Preprocessing
 5. python build_vocab.py